The Shape of the Polymerization Rate in the Prion Equation: Assumptions and Method

 \

-In the next section, we find a relation between $r$ and $\U$ by investigating their dependency on parameters.
-Then we show that this relation allows to fit the data of Table~\ref{tab:data} with an accurate choice of the polymerization exponent $\nu.$
+In the next section, we find a relation between $r$ and $\U$ by investigating their dependence on parameters.
+Then we show that this relation allows us to fit the data of Table~\ref{tab:data} with an accurate choice of the polymerization exponent $\nu.$

 \